nairobianpappy/SPACEX-MD/README.md

 <summary>💡 About Star XD</summary>

-Star XD is a fully-featured WhatsApp Multi-Device bot built on top of [Baileys](https://github.com/WhiskeySockets/Baileys).
+SPACEX-MD is a fully-featured WhatsApp Multi-Device bot built on top of [Baileys](https://github.com/WhiskeySockets/Baileys).
 It’s designed to make group management easier, automate fun tasks, and integrate tools like Giphy for an enhanced messaging experience.

 Lightweight, modular, and easy to customize — Star XD is perfect for both casual users and advanced bot developers.